aksommerville/egg2/README.md

 - - - [x] native
 - - - [x] editor
 - - - [x] web
-- - [ ] Also add IIR post stages.
-They will make the HARSH voice mode much more useful.
+- - [x] Also add IIR post stages.
+They will make the HARSH voice mode much more useful. ...XXX To be useful, these would need to be multi-stage.
+Not sure I want the complexity.
 - - [ ] editor: MIDI-In for synth instrument testing.
 Maybe just while the modecfg modal is open?
 - - [ ] Standard instruments.
 - - [ ] In-game menu.
 Quit, Audio prefs, Language, Input config.